 The median home value is on the pricier side at $431,000, especially considering the median household income is just $87,000 (lower than many of Chicago’s equally impressive neighborhoods).
 The beautiful blend of historic and modern architecture and abundance of activities lend much to its desirability.

-Are you craving views of Chicago Harbor, deep-dish pizza, and some of the best

-    arts and culture in the country?
-Before you start packing, make sure you’ve done

-    your research on the best Chicago neighborhoods that will make every moment you

-    live there feel like home.
+Are you craving views of Chicago Harbor, deep-dish pizza, and some of the best arts and culture in the country?
+Before you start packing, make sure you’ve done your research on the best Chicago neighborhoods that will make every moment you live there feel like home.

-    If you’re thinking of relocating to Chicago, the first step is to partner with

-    an experienced local real estate agent.
-Clever Partner Agents are full-service

-    agents that can provide guidance and support throughout the process.
-In

-    addition, you may even qualify for a home buyer rebate of $1,000 when you work

-    with one of our Partner Agents, giving you immediate cost savings!
+If you’re thinking of relocating to Chicago, the first step is to partner with an experienced local real estate agent.
+Clever Partner Agents are full-service agents that can provide guidance and support throughout the process.
+In addition, you may even be eligible for Clever Cash Back where we pay qualifying buyers 0.5% of the purchase price on homes over $150,000, giving you immediate cost savings!